HieuNguyen1905/picrsus-backend/README.md

 # pics-R-us

 ## Description
-pics-R-us was made to interact and explore pictures and posts of a certain interest that is displayed through a gallery.
+This is back-end server for pics-R-us project .pics-R-us was made to interact and explore pictures and posts of a certain interest that is displayed through a gallery.
 This site allows users to create a profile, interact and react to any posts in any gallery, while being able to curate your own gallery of choice as well.

 ## Table of Contents
 - [Installation](#installation)